Skip to main content

 Did you have a good reason for doing or not doing the thing you were sanctioned for?
 Was that reason to do with your disability (or other protected characteristic)?

-Or was your Claimant Commitment unreasonable given your health condition or disability?
+Or was your claimant commitment unreasonable given your health condition or disability?

 If yes, you might be able to make the case that the DWP was discriminating against you.